nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Find a saved API endpoint: `find`

 Description: Find API routes containing the search word in any of its fields.
+(First Format)

 Format: `find KEYWORD [MORE_KEYWORDS]…`